saylesss88/nix-book/src/nix/nix_language.md

 "This is a\nmulti-line\nstring.\n"
 ```

+[string interpolation](https://nix.dev/manual/nix/2.24/language/string-interpolation).
-Is a language feature where a string, path, or attribute name can contain
+is a language feature where a string, path, or attribute name can contain an
 expressions enclosed in `${ }`.
-This construct is called _interpolated string_,
+This construct is called an _interpolated string_,
 and the expression inside is an _interpolated expression_.

-[string interpolation](https://nix.dev/manual/nix/2.24/language/string-interpolation).

 Rather than writing: